 Structure of the heart

-The heart can be found at the center of the chest, underneath the sternum in a thoracic compartment.
-It is made up of four chambers and several valves that regulate the normal flow of blood within the body.
+The heart can be found at the chest's center, underneath the sternum in a thoracic compartment.
+It comprises four chambers and several valves that regulate the normal flow of blood within the body.

-Two chambers called atria are located in the upper portion of the heart and receive oxygen-free blood.
-The valves that separate these chambers are called atrioventricular valves which are composed of the tricuspid valve on the left and the mitral valve on the right.
+Two chambers called atria are located in the upper portion of the heart with the left atrium receiving oxygen-rich blood and the right receiving oxygen-free blood.
+The valves that separate these chambers are called atrioventricular valves, composed of the tricuspid valve on the left and the mitral valve on the right.

-On the other hand, ventricles are chambers found on the lower portion of the heart; they pump oxygen-enriched blood into all organs of the body, reaching even the smallest cells.
-Similar to the atria, the ventricular chambers are also separated by valves.
+On the other hand, ventricles are chambers found on the lower portion of the heart; they pump oxygen-enriched blood into the body's organs, reaching even the smallest cells.
+Similar to the atria, valves also separate the ventricular chambers.
 Collectively-termed as semilunar valves, these are comprised of the pulmonary and aortic valves.